-Restriction: Total debt supported by voted and/or unvoted property taxes may not exceed 5 percent of the total assessed valuation of the property within the Authority (Cuyahoga County).
+1. Restriction: Total debt supported by voted and/or unvoted property taxes may not exceed 5 percent of the total assessed valuation of the property within the Authority territory (Cuyahoga County).

-Impact: This provision is not currently applicable since debt obligations have not required the use of ad valorem property taxes for debt service payments.
-Further, the \$1.49 billion limitation (based on the countys assessed valuation of \$29.8 billion) is not overly restrictive in view of the Authoritys debt requirements.
+Impact: The provision is not currently applicable since debt obligations have not required the use of ad valorem property taxes for debt service payments.
+Further, the \$1.49 billion limitation (based on the county assessed valuation of \$29.8 billion) is not overly restrictive in view of the Authority debt requirements.

-2. Restriction: Annual principal and interest payments on all unvoted general obligation bonds may not exceed onetenth of one percent of the total assessed valuation.
+2. Restriction: Annual principal and interest payments on all unvoted general obligation (GO) bonds may not exceed one-tenth of one percent of the total assessed valuation.

-Impact: The 2008-2010 recession has negatively affected the property valuation for Cuyahoga County leading to a decline from \$32.5 billion declined to \$29.8 billion in the assessed property valuation at the end of 2010.
+Impact: The 2008-2010 recession has negatively affected the property valuation for Cuyahoga County leading to a decline from \$32.5 billion to \$29.8 billion.
 Based on this valuation, the annual debt service capacity of one-tenth of one percent would be \$29.8 million and apply to all debt issued by the Authority.

-Restriction: The total amount of annual debt service on unvoted general obligations issued by overlapping subdivisions is limited to ten mills of assessed valuation.
+3. Restriction: The total amount of annual debt service on unvoted general obligation (GO) bonds issued by overlapping subdivisions is limited to ten mills of assessed valuation.
 Overlapping subdivisions, include Cuyahoga County and various municipalities, school districts, and townships within the taxing district.

-Impact: The 10 mill limit provision pertains to all unvoted debt regardless of the source of payment and historically has been the most restrictive to the Authority.
-At the end of 2010, this restriction remains above 10-mill limitation with 10.16 mills in use, primarily due to the decrease in property valuation, leaving 0.00 mills for additional debt issuances.
-The fact that the 10-mill limit has been exceeded is now another factor to be considered as the Authority prepares for an additional debt issuance in FY 2011.
+Impact: The ten-mill limit provision pertains to all unvoted debt regardless of the source of payment and historically has been the most restrictive to the Authority.
+At the end of 2011, this restriction remains above the 10-mill limitation with 10.6 mills in use, primarily due to the decrease in property valuation, leaving 0.00 mills for additional debt issuances.
+The fact that the 10-mill limit has been exceeded is now another factor to be considered as the Authority prepares for an additional debt issuance in FY2012.

-Beyond that, it should be noted that in 1996, the Authoritys bond rating, a major determinant of the interest rate charged on notes and bonds, was upgraded by Fitch Investors Service from A- to A. In 1997, Moodys Investors Service refined the Authoritys rating to %3,+ reaffirming it in 2001.
-The Authority issued debt in 2008, and refinanced debt at a lower interest rate.
-The Authority did not issue debt in 2009 or in 2010.
-Fitch Investors Service currently holds the A+ rating for GCRTA and Moodys is at %a2.+
+Beyond that, it should be noted that in 1996, the Authority bond rating, a major determinant of the interest rate charged on notes and bonds, was upgraded by Fitch Investors Service from A- to A. The Authority issued debt in 2008, and refinanced debt at a lower interest rate.
+The Authority did not issue debt in 2009, 2010, or 2011.
+Fitch Investors Service currently holds the A+ rating for GCRTA and Moody is at Aa3.